Skip to Content

 Instructions

-• Add onions, mushrooms, celery and garlic to a large pot over medium heat with the olive oil.
+• Add the 3 medium chopped onions, 1 cup chopped mushrooms, 2 chopped celery stalks, and 6 minced garlic cloves to a large pot over medium heat with the olive oil.
 Cook until onions turn translucent and mushrooms soften, about 2-3 minutes.
+Transfer the cooked vegetables to a bowl and set aside.

-• Add the ground beef to the pot and cook until brown and no longer pink.
+• Now add 1 lb ground beef to the pot and cook until brown and no longer pink.
 Drain excess grease if needed.

 • Pour sauce into mason jars.
-Let cool completely then store in the freezer.
+Let cool completely then store in the fridge or freezer.
+You can also store the sauce in Ziploc freezer bags.
+Use Ziploc brand to prevent them from leaking.

 Recipe Notes: